21 March 2024

 [from l-r, author Pearl Buck, Margaret Sanger, and Katharine Martha Houghton Hepburn]

-Recently, Planned Parenthood took steps to publicly disavow their founder, Margaret Sanger.
+Recently, Planned Parenthood publicly disavowed their founder, Margaret Sanger.
 The organization announced it was removing her name from a clinic in Manhattan, citing her support for eugenics.
-This decision seems to have garnered support from anti-abortionists, who have always rejected Sanger, as well as pro-choice, anti-racist activists, who argue Sanger has become a hindrance to outreach to women of color.
+In an unprecedented event, the organization had cancelled its own founder.
+This decision garnered support from anti-abortionists, who indeed had pushed for it, and who have always rejected Sanger, as well as pro-choice, anti-racist activists.

 The disavowal comes in the wake of a movement to take down the statues and memorials to US Civil War Confederates and their pro-slavery supporters.
 This movement seems to have extended even to John Muir, an early founder of the environmental movement, but not to the FBI headquarters bearing J. Edgar Hoover's name.

-In Sanger's case, while allegations about her white racism and support for eugenics have existed for some time, this disavowal by her own organization is a gross error on several counts: its ignores Sanger's labor and anti-racist record, it fails to appreciate the other anti-establishment eugenics of the early 20th century that emerged out of the left, and lures the modern-day left into a familiar trap.
+In Sanger's case, while allegations about her white racism and support for eugenics have existed for some time, this disavowal by her own organization is a gross error: it ignores Sanger's labor and anti-racist record, it fails to appreciate the other anti-establishment eugenics of the early 20th century that emerged out of the left and lures the modern-day left into a familiar trap.

 It is first an error because the things attributed to Sanger are not honest portrayals of her life.